Monday 1 July 2019

 Burgos was the historic capital of Castile, a large region covering central Spain and meaning land of castles.

-It was mostly wide open spaces and big skies on the drive, giving a sense of the size of Spain.
+It was mostly wide open spaces and big skies on the drive, giving a sense of the scale of Spain.
 It’s twice the size of the UK with two-thirds the population.

 During the Peninsula Wars, Napoleon’s forces held Burgos castle, but the British army, under Wellington, and supported by Spanish and Portuguese forces, laid siege.
 Eventually, Wellington booted them out.